Mountain Biking Trip Preparation in San Diego: Bike Marathon Training Tips

 Get a tune-up

 Having your bike in tip-top shape is also crucial.
-REI.com notes that a professional bike fitting can adjust your bike so that you have more efficient riding, less muscle aches and pains, and more general comfort while you ride.
+REI.com notes that a professional bike fitting can help you ride more efficiently, experience less muscle aches and pains, and feel greater overall comfort.
 You should also get your bike serviced and properly cleaned.
-As far as equipment, all you really need during a marathon is one bottle cage, a few energy gels, and a spares pack.
-Mountain biking requires more gear, such as a multi-tool, zip ties, and a first aid kit.
+As far as equipment, all you really need during a marathon is one bottle cage, a few energy gels, and a spare pack.
+Mountain biking requires additional gear, including a multi-tool, zip ties, and a first-aid kit.

 Eat right

 Whether you’ll hit the trails for a mountain bike excursion or race down the road for a bike marathon, you should be adequately prepared.
 Take the time to prepare your mind and body for the trip.
-Plan ahead to be ready with the right equipment and gear.
+Plan ahead to ensure you have the right equipment and gear.
 A big race or a long outing is exciting and a real accomplishment.
-Set a goal for yourself and go out and do it.
+Set a goal for yourself and execute it.